 Career fairs: Meet employers and alumni to learn about and explore some of the options available.
-Starting early in Michaelmas term, we run at least eight sector fairs, whether online or in person!
+Starting early in Michaelmas term, we run nine in person fairs across the year.

 Opportunities: Nearly 10,000 vacancies and internships are advertised every year on CareerConnect.
 The Summer Internship Programme: Hundreds of work experience opportunities in many sectors and countries exclusively for Oxford students.